Who we are

 Our work has improved the lives of people living in tea communities.
 By the end of 2020 we will have changed the lives of over one million people in tea communities.

 We continue to drive and lead work on living wage and living income, as well as creating opportunities for tea workers and farmers to make more money.
 We’re proud to have established and jointly coordinate the Malawi Tea 2020 partnership to ensure that all workers in Malawi have improved wages and benefits.

 Our programmes champion women.
-35,000 girls across Assam, India have better lives thanks to our partnership with UNICEF, which is reducing child marriage and unsafe migration, helping girls stay in education and equipping them and their communities with the skills to reduce the risk of violence, abuse and exploitation.
+Across Assam, India girls have better lives thanks to our partnership with UNICEF, which is reducing child marriage and unsafe migration, helping girls stay in education and equipping them and their communities with the skills to reduce the risk of violence, abuse and exploitation.
 Our Improving Lives programme with UNICEF is the largest of its kind, reaching 250,000 people and a quarter of all tea estates in Assam.

 Climate & environment

 Our work is helping the tea sector to reduce its carbon footprint and to improve its environmental sustainability and climate change resilience.
 For instance, our energy efficiency work with Kenyan small-scale tea farmers is saving trees and millions of dollars every year, all of which is returned to the farmers.